Trade unions lament new Welsh rail deal

 Wales rail franchise should be state run, trade unions say

-The new Wales and Borders rail service should have been taken over by the state, trade unions and Plaid Cymru have said.
+The Wales and Borders rail service should have been taken over by the state, trade unions and Plaid Cymru have said.

 The Welsh Government has announced France's Keolis and Spanish-owned Amey will take over from Arriva in October.